jacoblee36251/voynich/README.md

-# Voynich Manuscript Resources
+# Voynich Manuscript Parser and Resources
+Pure Python parser for the IVTFF formatted ZL transliteration of the Voynich Manuscript.

-Resources for doing NLP/ML/DL on the Voynich Manuscript.
+Intended for NLP/ML/DL use on the Voynich Manuscript.

 `voynich.VoynichManuscript` is what you'll likely mostly be using, it contains `voynich.Page`s, which contain `voynich.Line`s.
-Will write better docs later.

 Example usage (subject to change):